ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/troubleshooting/sending-support-ticket.markdown

 # Troubleshooting : Sending support ticket

 When sending a support ticket, it is good to include as much information about the issue as you can.
-Following article will describe what can be send along with the issue description to let us better understand your problem.
+The following article describes what can be send along with the issue description to let us better understand your problem.

 1. Server and client version
 2. Web Traffic logs.
 We recommend using a [FiddlerCap](http://www.telerik.com/fiddler/fiddlercap) recorder which will create a SAZ file that we can analyze further: